medzuslovjansky/medzuslovjansky.github.io/docs/resources/faq.md

-# FAQ (Frequently asked questions)
+# FAQ (Frequently Asked Questions)

 ### What is Interslavic (Medžuslovjansky)?

-Interslavic is a constructed auxiliary language.
-It is designed to be mutually intelligible for speakers of various Slavic languages without prior learning.
+Interslavic is a constructed language designed to be mutually intelligible for speakers of various Slavic languages.
 It draws from a common base of Slavic vocabulary and grammar.

 > **Medžuslovjansky** jest jezyk razumlivy priblizno vsim slovjanasko-jezyčnym ljudam bez učenja.
 >